sullivanka/GRIN/README.md

 # GRIN
 Geneset Refinement using Interacting Networks

 A command line script to filter gene sets using biological networks.
 This tool builds off of the [RandomWalkRestartMH](https://github.com/alberto-valdeolivas/RandomWalkRestartMH) R package, and can be combined with the [RWRtoolkit](https://github.com/dkainer/RWRtoolkit) R package using the [RWR_make_multiplex.R](https://github.com/dkainer/RWRtoolkit/R/RWR_make_multiplex.R) function to build a user-defined multiplex network.

+To understand more about GRIN and how we validated this tool, check our preprint on medRxiv located [here](https://www.medrxiv.org/content/10.1101/2022.04.20.22273895v1).

 #### Developed by:
 * David Kainer (@github/dkainer)